-Steve also met and became widely known from his work with Steve Lukather, aka: ‘Luke’ (Toto, Los Lobotomys, L.A. guitar session legend).
+Steve also met and has become widely known for his work with Steve Lukather, aka: ‘Luke’ (Toto, Los Lobotomys, L.A. guitar session legend).
 His first experience was in 2005 with ‘El Grupo’.
-The band toured in Japan and Europe to wide acclaim.
-In response to public demand, El Grupo released a live CD: “El Grupo-Live”.
-Following up this experience, Luke invited Steve to play a few tracks on his solo CD, ‘Ever Changing Times’.
-This led to Steve becoming Luke’s Music Director for his live performances supporting the CD.
-The touring experience proved so successful, that Steve returned to the studio to record on Luke’s ‘Alls Well That Ends Well’ (2010) and the recent ‘Transition’ (2013).
-The follow up touring schedule introduced Steve’s wife, Renee Jones as the new bass player and singer in a powerful quartet that included drummer Eric Valentine.
+The band toured in Japan and Europe to wide acclaim and released a live CD: “El Grupo-Live”.
+Following up this experience, Luke invited Steve to play a few tracks on his 2008 album, ‘Ever Changing Times’.
+This led to Steve becoming Luke’s Music Director for his live performances.
+The touring experience proved so successful, that Steve returned to the studio to record on Luke’s follow up albums ‘Alls Well That Ends Well’ (2010) and the recent ‘Transition’ (2013).
+The follow up tours to both albums included Steve’s wife, Renee Jones, as the bass player and singer in a powerful quartet that included drummer Eric Valentine.

-Currently, Steve is releasing his third CD project, Dialogue.
-This is a particularly exciting CD as it showcases Steve’s best instrumental composing to date, co-writing with his wife, Renee, and her participation playing bass on the entire project.
-Renee’s participation in this music brought about another level in their friendship/marriage as they decided to form a musical partnership in the making of ‘Dialogue’.
+Steve’s next project, 2011′s ‘Dialogue’ was particularly exciting.
+It showcased Steve’s best instrumental composing to date in addition to being co-written with his wife, Renee, and included her participation playing bass on the entire project.
 Also very notable is Steve’s association with co-producer and drummer, Simon Phillips (Toto, Jeff Beck, The Who, Stanley Clarke).
-Steve and Simon displayed a singularity in vision for this musical endeavor, and it is quite evident upon listening to the very high production value.
-Steve Lukather, Victor Wooten, and Lenny Castro are special guests along with the core band of: Simon Phillips-drums, Renee Jones-bass/vocals, Mike Miller-guitar, and Katisse Buckingham-saxes/flutes.
-‘Dialogue’ will be released in 2011 initially as a digital download and plans are currently being made for live appearances in support of this album.
+Steve and Simon displayed a singularity in vision for the musical endeavor, and it is quite evident upon listening to the very high production value.
+Special guests Steve Lukather, Victor Wooten, and Lenny Castro joined the core band of Simon Phillips on drums, Renee Jones on bass/vocals, Mike Miller on guitar, and Katisse Buckingham on saxes/flutes.